mysteriumnetwork/documentation/content/node-runners/node-migration.md

 ## Finding `data-dir` in docker node (Linux host)

 When creating a docker node we recommend you create one using a volume flag for the `data-dir` for example: `-v myst-data:/var/lib/mysterium-node`.
+Using volumes is how you store data in a Dockerized application, so it survives beyond the life of a container.
+You run your myst node container with a volume for the data files.
+When you replace your container from a new image (to deploy an update), you use the same volume, and the new container has all the data from the original container.
 If you followed our docker instructions then your `data-dir` is the directory given when creating the volume (in the example case its `myst-data`).

 You can also find it by executing: